Let’s just start by saying the US copyright office needs to hire better web developers.

 As of March 2019, you can no longer register ALL of your unpublished works for $55 like you once could.

-Now they limit you to 10 (unpublished) songs at a time for $55.
-The caveat is, these 10 songs have to be released on the same date (in the future) and bundled together – like an album.
-If not you have to do each song individually.
+Now they limit you to 20 (unpublished) songs at a time for $85.
 So this can save some money.
-BUT, and this is a big Kardashian but, this only works if the same people wrote every song and own the masters and, again, these songs are released on the same date – in the future.
+BUT, and this is a big Kardashian but, this only works if the same people wrote every song and own the masters.
 You CANNOT select this option if you’ve already released the songs.
 More on this in a sec.

 I’m going to step you through exactly how to do this.
 Even though I’ve done this many times in the past, I STILL had to write in to support because I received errors on a couple uploaded files.
 But don’t worry, they’ll get right back to you – in 5 f’in business days.
 Yay government.